arselzer/solarflow-bluetooth/README.md

 ## Features

+- **WiFi Scanning** — scan for nearby networks directly through the device, with signal strength and auth mode
 - **WiFi Provisioning** — connect your Solarflow device to WiFi without the Zendure app
 - **MQTT Redirection** — point the device at a local MQTT broker (offline mode) or back to Zendure cloud
 - **Live Telemetry** — real-time dashboard with solar input, battery status, home output, pack data